myrck/telerising-api/README.md

   --name telerising-api \
   -p 5000:5000 \
   --mount type=bind,source="/path/to/settings.json",target=/app/settings.json \
+  --mount type=bind,source="/path/to/cookie_files/dir",target=/app/cookie_files \
   --restart=unless-stopped \
   myrck/telerising-api:latest
 ```

 > [!NOTE]
 > The container will run using a user uid and gid 1000 by default, add `--user <your-UID>:<your-GID>` to the docker command to adjust it if necessary.
-Make sure this match the permissions of your settings.json file.
+Make sure this match the permissions of your settings.json file and cookie_files directory.

 **or `docker-compose`**